 When Should I Harvest Turmeric?

-When harvesting your turmeric, keep an eye on the leaves of the plants; when they start turning yellow, that’s a sign that your tubers are getting close to harvest!
+When harvesting your turmeric, keep an eye on the leaves of the plants; when they start turning yellow, that’s a sign that your plants are going dormant and the tubers are getting close to harvest!
 The yellowed leaves will eventually wither away as the tuber matures below ground level.

 Cut back on watering about two weeks before harvesting so the tubers can mature and become full-size beneath the soil surface.